TheMemeSniper/ANTIBODYLauncher/README.md

 # ![abllogo](https://user-images.githubusercontent.com/67394719/195962007-93bb9bbe-e0b7-4c05-aa6d-df66f6724914.png) ANTIBODY Launcher

+## this shit code is being rewritten! feel free to pass out from how bad it is currently

 ANTIBODY Launcher is the Swiss Army Knife of any tomfoolery.
 It allows you to run scripts, download script packages, upload files through FTP, run forkbombs, and more.

 # Required Modules